ayoub3bidi/reddit-clone/backend/README.md

-# Reddit Clone
+# Reddit Clone Server
-A full-stack reddit clone.
+This is the back-end part of the full-stack reddit clone.

 ## Setup

 ### PostgreSQL and Redis databases configuration
 * You need PostgreSQL to be installed in your machine, then create a database you name it `redditBase`.
-In the `src` folder you will find `example.constants.ts` please change it to `constants.ts` and replace 'your password' in `pwd` with your PostgreSQL password.
+In the `src` folder you will find `example.constants.ts` please change it to `constants.ts` and replace "your password" in `pwd` with your PostgreSQL password.
 * You need Redis to be installed in your machine (for macOS or Linux you can go directly follow the [docs](https://redis.io/docs/getting-started/installation/), but for windows you need to install WSL2 first from [here](https://docs.microsoft.com/en-us/windows/wsl/install), then you can go to the docs).
 To start the redis server you can run this command:
 ```